 - Lit. comes together

-12 Now if Christ is preached that He has been raised from the dead, how is it that some among you say there is no resurrection of the dead?
+12 Now if Christ is being proclaimed as a man who rose4 from the dead, how can it be that some of you are saying there is no resurrection of the dead?
 13 But if there is no resurrection of the dead, not even Christ has been raised!
-14 And if Christ has not been raised, then our preaching is in vain and your faith also is in vain.
-15 Moreover, we are even found to be false witnesses of God, because we testified in behalf of God2 that He raised up Christ, whom He did not raise up—if in fact the dead do not rise.
+14 And if Christ has not been raised, our preaching is in vain, and your faith is also in vain.
+15 Moreover, we are even found to be false witnesses of God, since we have testified on God’s behalf5 that he raised up Christ, whom he did not raise up, if in fact the dead do not rise.
 16 For if the dead are not raised, not even Christ has been raised.
-17 And if Christ has not been raised, your faith is worthless; you are still in your sins!
-18 And then those who have fallen asleep in Christ have also perished.
-19 If in this life alone we have hope in Christ, we are of all men most to be pitied.
+17 And if Christ has not been raised, your faith is worthless: You are still in your sins, 18 and those who have fallen asleep in Christ have perished as well.
+19 If in this life alone we have hope in Christ, of all men we are most to be pitied.

-20 But as it is,3 Christ has been raised from the dead, the first fruits of those who have fallen asleep.
-21 For since death came by a man, so also the resurrection of the dead comes by a man.
-22 For as in Adam all die, so also in Christ all shall be made alive.
-23 But each in his own order: Christ the first fruits, and after that those who are Christ’s at His coming.
-24 Then comes the end, when He delivers up the kingdom to God the Father, when He has abolished all rule and all authority and power.
-25 For He must reign till He has placed all His enemies beneath His feet.
-26 The last enemy that will be destroyed is death.
-27For, “He has placed all things in subjection beneath His feet.”4 But when He says “All things are placed in subjection,” it is evident that the One who subjected all things to Him is excepted.
-28 Now when all things have been subjected to Him, then the Son Himself also will be subjected to the One who subjected all things to Him, so that God may be all in all.
+20 But as it is,6 Christ truly has been raised from the dead, and is the first fruits of those who have fallen asleep.
+21 For since death came by a man, so too the resurrection of the dead comes by a man.
+22 For as in Adam all die, so too in Christ all will be made alive.
+23 But each in his own order: Christ the first fruits, and after that those who are Christ’s at his coming.
+24 Then comes the consummation,7 when he delivers up the kingdom to God the Father, having abolished all rule and all authority and power.
+25 For he must reign till he has placed all his enemies beneath his feet.
+26 Now the last enemy to be destroyed is death.
+27For, “He has placed all things in subjection beneath his feet.”8 (But when the writer9 says all things have been placed in subjection, clearly this does not include the one who subjected all things to him.)
+28 Now when all things have been subjected to him, then the Son himself also will become subject to the one who subjected all things to him, so that God may be all in all.

 29 Otherwise, what will those who are baptized for the dead do?
-If the dead do not rise at all, then why are they baptized for them?
+For if the dead do not rise at all, why then are they baptized for them?
 30 And why do we stand in peril every hour?
 31 Brothers, I swear by the boasting over you that is mine in Christ Jesus our Lord: I die daily.
-32 If, in the way that most men do,5 I fought with wild beasts at Ephesus, how would that have profited me?
-If the dead are not raised, “Let us eat and drink, for tomorrow we die!”6 33 Do not be deceived: “Evil company corrupts good morals.”
-34 Come to your senses7 as you ought and sin no more, for some among you have no knowledge of God.
+32 If, from motives common to men,10 I fought with wild beasts at Ephesus, how would that have benefited me?
+If the dead are not raised, “Let us eat and drink, for tomorrow we die!”11 33 Don’t be deceived: “Evil company corrupts good morals.”12 34 Come to your senses13 as you should, and sin no more; for some among you have no knowledge of God.
 I say this to your shame.

 35 But someone will ask, “How are the dead raised?
 And with what kind of body will they come to life?”
-36 Foolish one, what you sow does not come to life unless it first dies.
-37 And when8 you sow, you do not sow the body that is to be, but a mere kernel—perhaps of wheat or some other kind of grain.
-38 But God gives it a body just as He pleases, and to each of the seeds a body of its own.
+36 Foolish one, what you sow doesn’t come to life unless it first dies.
+37 And when14 you sow, you do not sow the body that is yet to be, but rather a mere kernel—perhaps of wheat or some other kind of grain.
+38 But God gives it a body just as he pleases, and to each of the other seeds he gives a body of its own.
 39 Not all flesh is the same.
-Rather, there is one flesh of men, and another flesh of animals, and another flesh of birds, and another of fish.
+Rather, there is one flesh of men, another flesh of animals, another flesh of birds, and another of fish.
 40 There are also heavenly bodies and earthly bodies; but the glory of the heavenly is one, and the glory of the earthly is another.
 41 There is one glory of the sun, and another glory of the moon, and another glory of the stars; for star differs from star in glory.

 - Lit. now